II Program information requirements

 12. Potential regulatory requirements

-An assessment of the potential environmental and planning requirements that the proposal may trigger is required.
-The response in this section will determine the level of detail required in response to Section 13 and Section 14.
+An assessment of the potential environmental and planning requirements that the proposal may trigger is required to be done at Gate 2.
+The response in this section will determine the level of detail required in response to Section 13, should a proposal proceed to Gate 3.

 13. Environment, heritage and planning assessment

-New, permanent and durable infrastructure projects under consideration may involve significant interventions with the natural, built and human environments.
-It is therefore necessary that a wide range of areas are investigated so that impacts, planning approval pathways and risks are identified and understood.
-These investigations also provide a sound basis, should an environmental impact statement be mandated, if and when the project is approved for implementation.
+New, permanent and durable infrastructure proposals may involve significant interventions with the natural, built and human environments.
+It is therefore necessary that impacts, planning approval pathways and risks are identified and understood.
+These investigations also provide a solid basis for an environmental impact statement, if mandated when a proposal is approved for implementation.

 In contrast to other topic areas, environment, heritage and planning management is not directly addressed in the assessment criteria.
-However, the outcome of investigations in this area will be critical to identification of project implementation risks should the proposal be taken to the implementation phase.
-It will also complement information provided by stakeholders, as many of the possible causes of community opposition to projects reside here.
+However, the outcome of investigations in this area will be critical to identification of proposal implementation risks should a proposal be implemented in the future.
+It will also complement information provided by stakeholders, as many of the possible causes of community opposition to proposals reside here.

 14. Property strategy

 Property acquisitions and in some cases property sales and leases are a necessary part of infrastructure proposal planning.
 A sound property strategy (required at Gates 3 and 4) identifies potential property impacts and response strategies and is important to construction and budget planning.

 It is also important for influencing community support for the proposal.
 As with environment, heritage and planning management, appropriate coverage of this area will strengthen the assessment of both stakeholder support and proposal risks.

 15. Risk management